tomedunn/the-finished-book/_classes/xp-and-player-characters/xp-and-player-characters.md

 For most PCs, their maximum hit points and the hit points restored by their hit dice during short rests account for nearly all of the RHS of Eqn. \eqref{eq:HP-daily}.
 These two contributions are also roughly equal to each other, which means we should expect a PC's average encounter XP for a full adventuring day to be roughly half of their daily XP budget under the same conditions.

 Right away, this has some interesting implications for what the various encounter difficulty thresholds are and how they are calculated.
-In [XP and Encounter Balancing](https://tomedunn.github.io/the-finished-book/theory/xp-and-encounter-balancing/#fig:pc-xp-thresholds-vs-level) I plotted these XP thresholds as ratios of the Easy encounter difficulty threshold, but as Fig. <a href="#fig:encounter-xp-thresholds-vs-level" class="fig-ref">1</a> shows (below), they also show up as set percentages of a PC's encounter XP budget (i.e., half their adventuring day budget).
+In [XP and Encounter Balancing](https://tomedunn.github.io/the-finished-book/theory/xp-and-encounter-balancing/#fig:pc-xp-thresholds-vs-level) I plotted these XP thresholds as ratios of the Easy encounter difficulty threshold, but as Fig. \figref{fig:encounter-xp-thresholds-vs-level} shows (below), they also show up as set percentages of a PC's encounter XP budget (i.e., half their adventuring day budget).

 <figure id="fig:encounter-xp-thresholds-vs-level">
     {% include_relative fig-encounter-xp-thresholds-vs-level-large.html %}
     {% include_relative fig-encounter-xp-thresholds-vs-level-small.html %}
-    <figcaption>Figure 1: PC encounter XP thresholds normalized to half their adventuring day XP budget (solid lines) and average normalized values (dashed lines).</figcaption>
+    <figcaption>PC encounter XP thresholds normalized to half their adventuring day XP budget (solid lines) and average normalized values (dashed lines).</figcaption>
 </figure>

 When measured in this way the Easy encounter XP threshold is roughly 15% of a PC's encounter XP budget, the Medium threshold is roughly 30%, the Hard threshold is roughly 45%, and the Deadly threshold is roughly 70%.